CodeJonesW/Wills_Blog/assets/blog-posts/building-ai-youtube-analysis-tool.md

 ## Conclusion

-Developing and deploying this YouTube analysis tool has been filled with learning experiences, technical challenges, and rewarding milestones.
+I have enjoyed developing and deploying this YouTube analysis tool.
 From choosing the right technologies to overcoming deployment issues and dealing with YouTube’s access restrictions, this project has reinforced the importance of adaptability and problem-solving in software development.

 As I continue to refine the tool, my next steps will involve optimizing the current setup and exploring alternative solutions to the YouTube IP-blocking issue.
 I’m excited to see how this project evolves.